50 Essential Accessories for Men Over 50

 A lace-up boot

 The older one gets, the more one looks for a good value proposition.
-This Aquatalia boot may look like any other dress boat out there, but it has a proprietary weather-proofing technique that takes these boots from dry days to drenched nights without missing a step.
+This Aquatalia boot may look like any other dress boot out there, but it has a proprietary weather-proofing technique that takes these boots from dry days to drenched nights without missing a step.
 Snowy outside?
 No problem—wipe salt off with a cloth or an unscented baby wipe and they are as good as new.

 A gala-appropriate bow tie

-A rest-of-the-time belt
+A colorful, casual belt

 A winter weather beanie

-The older you get, the more important it is you stay in shape.
-That said, you should also be mindful of what you need to protect yourself in the process.
+Looking for a great running shoe that'll keep your knees comfortable on those nightly jobs?
 Nike's Air Zoom Pegasus 35 running shoe is one of the top rated among runners out there, meaning it provides the right combination of comfort, cushion and support at a time in life when a little extra certainly wouldn't hurt.

 A killer shoehorn